 Snakes wander into homes in search of prey and nesting sites or find themselves inside purely by accident.
-Since the pests cannot chew or dig, they must gain entrance through small holes and cracks at ground level.
+Because snakes cannot chew or dig, they must gain entrance through small holes and cracks.
 Depending on their size, snakes may even be able to slither under gaps in doors.
-Once inside, the pests travel throughout houses inside walls, pipes, and around trusses.
+Once inside, snakes travel throughout houses inside walls, pipes, and around trusses.

 They also flock inside homes when the weather wreaks havoc with their cold-blooded bodies.
 For example, during periods of extreme heat, the pests seek out leaky water pipes and other cool, damp areas.
 Additionally, snakes in houses are commonly found in walls, crawl spaces, basements, attics, and drop ceilings.

 How Do I Catch or Remove Snakes in My House?